chipmuenk/modular_synths/esp32.md

 ### USB MIDI for the ESP32

 For more information refer to the MIDI related project: [esp32_usb_midi](https://github.com/marcel-licence/esp32_usb_midi).
 Using USB MIDI can be seen in the video [Mini USB host shield with ESP32 as MIDI interface](https://youtu.be/Mt3rT-SVZww).

+## NA5Y

+- Using the ESP32 A1S with the Expressif ADF
+- [ESP32 A1S with Arduino Audio Tools](https://youtu.be/oqtkR2FRKYI): Various examples for streaming audio (generated, I2S, HTTP, Bluetooth) with the ESP32 A1S using the Arduino IDE.
+- [Repo](https://github.com/thaaraak/es8388) with code for controlling the ES8388 codec

 ## Hardware